jaideep-siva/text_rating_analysis/README.md

-# Machine Learning for Unstructured Text Assignment
+# Predicting emotion behind yelp reviews

-This Jupyter Notebook is an in-depth exploration into applying machine learning techniques to analyze and gain insights from unstructured text data.
+This Jupyter Notebook is an in-depth exploration of applying machine learning techniques to analyze and gain insights from unstructured text data.
 This project is designed to showcase a thorough understanding of natural language processing (NLP) principles, data preprocessing, and model training/testing, making it an excellent piece for potential employers to assess technical expertise in these areas.

 ## Project Overview